devdazed/eventful/README.md

     [format]: is the format of the text to be logged see format
     [only]: an array of event names that will only be logged
     [exclude]: an array of event names to prevent form being logged
+    [customFormatter]: a callback function for making your own formatter

+Eventful takes the event and inspects all of the arguments to log the data, if you would like to override this behavior you can supply a custom formatter as such:

+    {
+      level: {
+        customFormatter:function(date, event, arguments){
+          return date.getTime() + " " + event + " " + arguments[0];
+        }
+      }
+    }

+The parameters for the callback are "the date of the event", "the name of the event", "an array of arguments associated with the event"
+Obviously,the above example is only useful if you know what argument 0 will be all the time, but you get the idea

 ## usage

     var Eventful = require('eventful'),